Coast to Coast Walk

 The Coast to Coast Walk is a long-distance footpath between the west and east coasts of Northern England, nominally 190 mi long.
 Devised by Alfred Wainwright, it passes through three contrasting national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.
 The current actual measured distance is reported as 182 mi.

 Wainwright recommends that walkers dip their booted feet in the Irish Sea at St Bees and, at the end of the walk, in the North Sea at Robin Hood's Bay.

 It has been an unofficial and mostly unsignposted trail.
 However on 12 August 2022 it was announced that the Coast to Coast Walk would become an official National Trail, following a successful campaign by the Wainwright Society (the official Responsible Organisation for the trail).
-Work will commence to upgrade the route and officially open it in 2025 (at 197 mi long).
+Work will commence to upgrade the route and officially open it in 2026 (at 197 mi long).

 History and status

 The Coast to Coast was originally described by Alfred Wainwright in his 1973 book A Coast to Coast Walk.
 Wainwright's book has since been revised a number of times in recent years (most recently in 2003) with updates to the recommended route.

 Wainwright's book describes the route in 12 stages, each of which ends at a settlement with at least some overnight accommodation nearby.
 If one stage is walked per day, with one or two rest days, the route makes a two-week holiday, and web logs of coast-to-coasters seem to indicate that this is the most common way of walking the route.
 However, Wainwright explicitly states that he did not intend people to necessarily stick to these daily stages, or even to his route.
 For instance, the majority of Wainwright's stages start and end at low level with a single up-down during the day: many walkers split the Borrowdale–Patterdale stage at Grasmere in order to maintain this pattern and avoid having two major uphill sections in one day.
 Splitting two or three more of the longer stages, and adding a further one or two rest days, reduces the average day-length to 10 or 12 miles and makes the walk a much easier three-week trip with time to "stand and stare", an activity much approved of by Wainwright.

 The Coast to Coast Walk uses public rights of way (public footpaths, tracks, and minor roads), permissive paths and access land; it is one of the most popular of all the long-distance footpaths in the UK.
 In 2004 the walk was named as the second-best walk in the world according to a survey of experts.
-Harveys publish two dedicated strip maps at 1:40,000 scale.
+Harvey Maps publishes a dedicated strip map at 1:40,000 scale.

 Tradition dictates that walkers should start the route on St Bees beach by getting one's feet wet and collecting a pebble.
 The walk should end in a similar fashion, by wetting the feet and depositing the pebble on the beach at Robin Hood's Bay.